cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ```
 &nbsp;

-Clearly, logistic regression is a far more suitable algorithm for this
+Clearly, logistic regression is a far more suitable algorithm for correctly determining a handwritten number - it achieves a 94.88% accuracy while linear regression is hardly better than a coinflip!

+### 📚 Further Reading
+For an exhaustive list of the machine learning algorithms scikit-learn has to offer, check out [this page in their documentation] (https://scikit-learn.org/stable/supervised_learning.html).